 - What’s working?
 If you are taking all the supplements, all the time, then how can you really be certain of which are working or are not working?
 You can’t.

-Every single person is different, but for me, today, I take just six daily supplements religiously.
+Every single person is different, but for me, today, I take just eight daily supplements religiously.
 They are:

 - Vitamin D

 - Digestive Enzyme with added HCL via Break Down

 - Bitter Herb formulation via Digest Plus

 - Vitamin C